OpsChasingDev/DOB_Capstone1/README.md

          ```Bash
          docker cp config {{ container_id }}:/var/jenkins_home/.kube/
          ```
 6. Prepare credentials for AWS User in Jenkins by creating two "secret text" type credentials in Jenkins server UI; one for the AWS Access Key ID, and another for the AWS Secret Access Key.
+These are what the Jenkinsfile references with the environment variables "AWS_ACCESS_KEY_ID" and "AWS_SECRET_ACCESS_KEY".